 A CSA farm is not just a farm, it’s your farm.

 In Full Harvest Farm's CSA, your investment in the farm is rewarded with either 9 or 18 weeks of delicious, organically grown, seasonal vegetables, herbs and melons.
-Our CSA Shares begin July 3, 2019 and run October 30, 2019.
+Our CSA Shares begin June 30th and run to October 27, 2021.
 To keep the box interesting, we successively plant 40 or more different, high-quality vegetables during the season.
 This number does not include all the different cultivars of vegetables and herbs that we grow.
-We want you to get lots of things you love, like watermelons, sweet corn, carrots and tomatoes, as well as a few you may never have tried, before like fennel, celeriac and rutabagas.
+We want you to get lots of things you love, like watermelons, sweet corn, carrots and tomatoes, as well as a few you may never have tried, before like orange beets, kohlrabi and rutabagas.
 The freshness and flavor of your produce is ensured through proper harvesting, washing and cooling.
 We minimize the impact of agriculture on the environment while maximizing the healthy qualities of our crop by choosing organic growing methods.
 This way, everybody wins!

 As a member of Full Harvest Farm’s CSA, you get more than just great food.

 Every week, we put together a newsletter detailing what’s in your box, how the growing season is progressing and a recipe or two to help you use something new, or to expand your current repertoire.
 We also like to include recipes, stories and feedback from our members.

 The produce you receive varies week by week, depending on what is ready and when.
 Early boxes usually contain lettuce, radishes, spinach, etc. with sugar snap peas, zucchini and green beans appearing shortly after.
 Each box has 8-9 different items in it that change as the weeks go by.
 We try not to give you too much of any one vegetable.
 This is truly seasonal eating.

 We deliver your Share the same day it's packed to ensure your produce stays fresh for as long as possible.